 Rules are used to configure the CDN behavior.
-They can be used to influence origin selection, cache configuration, and access control.
+They can be used to influence things like origin selection, cache configuration, and access control.

 Rules may be configured at the host or path level.
 Create a path rule to apply custom rules to a specific portion of your content.
 For example, you might want to apply special rules to popular content or manifests.
 When the CDN receives a request for content located in a particular path, any rules configured for the path are applied, according to rule order.